inatic/magento2-googleshoppingfeed/README.md

 ```

 ### Product data
-The `buildProductXml` function takes care of fetching the relevant feed data for each of the products and formats this data according to Google requirements.
+The `buildProductXml` function takes care of fetching relevant feed data for each of the products and formats this data according to Google requirements.
 All product data is accessible from the `$product` object, either by a convenience method like `getName()` or by use of generic methods like `getData() or `getAttributeText()`.

 ```
 $product->getName();